 - 1/4 oz (10 grams) agave syrup

-- Amanita potion (made by boiling 15 grams Amanita muscaria with 1-2 cups of water for 30 minutes.)
+- A bit of an Amanita potion (made by boiling 15 grams Amanita muscaria with 1-2 cups of water for 30 minutes.)

 Microdosing Amanita muscaria